-Below are some other combinations of blinking and spinning for you to try to figure out on your own as challenge problems.
+Below are some other combinations of blinking and spinning for you to try as challenge problems.
 The possible solutions are posted below, but try doing them yourself first.
 Remember, code can look different and have the same effect.

-- Try to make your LED continue to blink at the same rate (on for 1 second, then off for 1 second) and have your Servo spin only one way (instead of both ways).
-This will allow you to change the rate of the blinking without changing the motion of the Servo. - 2.
-Try to make your LED Blink fast (with a delay of 100 milliseconds) and your Servo spin both ways for 1 second each direction. - 3.
-Try to incorporate the LED Fade code with a Servo.
-You may want to start by having the Servo only spinning one way and then try to have it change directions with the rate of the fade.
+- 1. Try to make your LED continue to blink at the same rate (on for 1 second, then off for 1 second) and have your servo spin only one way (instead of both ways).
+This will allow you to change the rate of the blinking without changing the motion of the servo. - 2.
+Try to make your LED Blink fast (with a delay of 100 milliseconds) and your servo spin both ways for 1 second each direction. - 3.
+Try to incorporate the LED Fade code with a servo.
+You may want to start by having the servo only spinning one way and then try to have it change directions with the rate of the fade.